 At the root, Longhouse is a media company that strongly advocates for education and skill development as a means of fostering economic development.
 By that token, we opted to not strictly distribute a financial award, but to also include a practical skills training component.

 The training component of the award is not mandatory, but we encourage applicants to include their particular passions in their submission and we will customize a training program to said interests and instruct on the strategies, tools and platforms that we use to provide the services we offer.
 The skills that Longhouse consulting offers include but are not limited to:

 - Content Creation (videography, photography and graphic design)

-If you wish to apply to the Longhouse Consulting Aboriginal Youth Mentorship Award, you can find our submission page here.
+If you wish to apply to the Longhouse Media Aboriginal Youth Mentorship Award, you can find our submission page here.

 If you are able to support this award through sharing, please do!
 If you have any questions, feel free to reach us through our contact page here.